c0m4r/arkanoo/README.md

 - Start with **3 lives** (shown as ❤️)
 - Each block destroyed: **+10 points**
 - Collect falling bonuses to gain advantages
-- **6 Levels** with unique block patterns
+- **9-Level Campaign** with unique block patterns
+- **Infinite Mode** unlocks after completing the campaign
 - Clear all blocks in a level to proceed to the next
-- Complete all 6 levels to win!
+- Complete all 9 levels to beat the campaign!
 - Game over if all lives are lost

 ## Menu Navigation